iO-Academy/aptitude-test/app/README.md

 - cd to the root `aptitude-test` folder
 - run `npm install`
-- To run gulp for Sass, run `gulp watch`
+- Run `gulp watch` to run the application